Cone-equivalent nilpotent groups with different Dehn functions: Introduction

 When working with words $w(X)$ in the generators of a group $G$ with presentation $\mathcal{P}=\left\langle X\mid R\right\rangle$ we will be careful to distinguish equalities of words and equalities of their corresponding elements in the group.
 To do so, for words $w_1(X)$ and $w_2(X)$ we will write $w_1(X)=w_2(X)$ if they are equal as words and $w_1(X)\equiv w_2(X)$ (with respect to $\mathcal{P}$ or $G$) if they represent the same element of the group.
 Whenever this is not clear from context we will make sure to mention the presentation (or group) explicitly when using $\equiv$.

+We will write $[w]$ for the group element represented by a word $w$ if we want to explicitly distinguish it from the word.
 We will denote by $\ell(w)$ the word length of a word $w(X)$ and for a group element $g\in G$ by $|g|_{X}:=\mathrm{Cay}_{G,X}(1,g)$ the distance of $g$ from the origin in the Cayley graph.
-We call a word $w(X)$ central if it represents a central element of the group $G$.